SNAILS & SLUGS

 Some snail species live on land, while others live aquatic lives.
 If you've ever watched aquatic snails slowly moving across the glass walls of the inside of a water-filled aquarium, you know the snails' (as well as the slugs') basic features:

-Actually, there's really nothing mysterious about how snails and slugs move.
-(Of course that's a slug above.)
-An individual propels itself by sending wave after wave of small contractions forward from the back of its foot toward the front.
-If you've lain on your back and inched yourself across the living-room floor by alternately curving and straightening your backbone, you understand the principle.
+Snails and slugs move by sending wave after wave of small contractions forward from the back of their feet toward the front.
+If you've lain on your back and inched yourself across the living-room floor by alternately curving and straightening your backbone, you understand the principle, just that with snail and slug feet there are many, many contractions methodically taking place in waves moving forward, instead of one backbone contracting and staightening.

 LAND SNAILS & MUCOUS